 Having said all these, it’s good to know that with the rapid evolution of technologies that drive supply chain and logistics operations, it is possible today to have greater control and visibility of reverse logistics processes and optimize operational expenses.
 Take for instance a digital control tower.

-Savvy businesses are leveraging digital control towers to improve returns management.
-A digital control tower has the unique capability to seamlessly integrate disparate supply chain and logistics platforms like ERP, TMS, WMS, and CRM.
+Businesses across the world are leveraging reverse logistics software to manage returns efficiently and cost effectively. digital control towers to improve returns management.
+Such software has unique capability to seamlessly integrate disparate supply chain and logistics platforms like ERP, TMS, WMS, and CRM.
 It accumulates the data generated by these systems and displays it on an easy-to-understand dashboard.
 This empowers logistics stakeholder to know every granular detail of reverse logistics.
-A control tower can be referred to as the single source of truth that’s needed to make accurate and fast decisions.
+Reverse logistics software can be referred to as the single source of truth that’s needed to make accurate and fast decisions.

 It ensures proper collaboration between supply chain stakeholders and that everyone one is intimated with the right information at the right time.